SwaroopGiri/AWS-SAP-C02-Notes/README.md

 AWS IAM Identity Center uses permission sets to assign access

-when using the AD connector for SSO, you cannot use both on-premises AD and third-party integrations at the same time
+When using the AD connector for SSO, you cannot use both on-premises AD and third-party integrations at the same time

 ## Permission Sets